2007-10-31

 Walking - something the vast majority of us do.

 I learned at an early age that my brothers would not adjust their stride to match my shorter legs, so, learned to stretch my legs to keep up.
 This is something that has stuck!
-Over the years, I have shortened my stride a bit (my brothers are in different cities now), but, over all I still manage to cover a lot of ground while not a
+Over the years, I have shortened my stride a bit (my brothers are in different cities now), but, over all I still manage to cover a lot of ground while not appearing to be in a great hurry.

 I found, when keeping up with my brothers that 3 or 4 inch heels helped considerably.
 Of course, now that my arches are fallen, I am wearing sneakers (runners/walkers/cross trainers, if you prefer), something I would never have considered as daily foot wear when I was in my twenties (in fact I don't think I owned any from the time I was about 18 'til I was about thirty something).